-The tourism bureau for the state of Michigan was able to identify different customer profiles and target them using PRIZM.
+The tourism bureau for the state of Michigan was able to identify and target different customer profiles using PRIZM.
 Michigan's biggest travel segment are Chicagoans in certain zip codes consisting of upper-middle-class households with children-or the "kids in cul-de-sacs" group, as Claritas puts it.
 The bureau was also able to identify segments significantly different from the Chicago segment, including blue-collar adults in the Cleveland area who vacation without their children.
 The organization then created significantly different marketing campaigns to appeal to each group.

-- 13. Combining both demographic and geographic information for marketing purposes. - 14.
-The description of a type of customer based on market segmentation criteria. - 15.
-The number of people per square mile.
+- 11. Segmenting buyers by where they are located. - 12.
+The process of plotting geographic marketing information takes on a map. - 13.
+Combining both demographic and geographic information for marketing purposes. - 14.
+The description of a type of customer based on market segmentation criteria.

 City size and population density (the number of people per square mile) are also used for segmentation purposes.
-Have you ever noticed that in rural towns, McDonald's restaurants are hard to find?
-But Dairy Queens are usually easy to locate.
+Have you ever noticed that in rural towns, McDonald's restaurants are hard to find, but Dairy Queens (DQ) are usually easy to locate?
 McDonald's generally won't put a store in a town of fewer than five thousand people.
-However, this is prime turf for the "DQ"-for one, because it doesn't have to compete with bigger franchises like McDonald's.
+However, this is prime turf for the "DQ"- because it doesn't have to compete with bigger franchises like McDonald's.

-Proximity marketing is an interesting new technology firms are using to segment buyers geographically and target them within a few hundred feet of their businesses using wireless technology.
-In some areas, you can switch your mobile phone to a "discoverable mode," while you're shopping and, if you want, get ads and deals from stores as you pass by them.
-And it's often less expensive than hiring people to hand you a flier as you walk by.
-"Bluetooth Proximity Marketing," April 24, 2007, http://bluetomorrow.com/bluetooth-articles/marketing.html (accessed December 2, 2009).
+Proximity marketing is an interesting new technology firms are using to segment and target buyers geographically within a few hundred feet of their businesses using wireless technology.
+In some areas, you can switch your mobile phone to a "discoverable mode" while you're shopping and, if you want, get ads and deals from stores as you pass by them, which is often less expensive than hiring people to hand you a flier as you walk by."Bluetooth Proximity Marketing," April 24, 2007, http://bluetomorrow.com/bluetooth-proximity-marketing.html (accessed December 2, 2009).